cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

 You may have many environments in which you bootstrap on, ``aws`` based environments, ``openstack`` based environments, etc...
-Each environments has its own set of ``inputs``, such as different credentials, different resource names, etc...
+Each environment has its own set of ``inputs``, such as different credentials, different resource names, etc...
 At the same time, some set of properties may be shared between environments which means duplication.
 You get the drift.